datavikingr/the-new-bonsai-linux/README.md

 ```

 ## use nano/vim/emacs/whatever to edit the script as desired.
 Most of it is structural, but you might only like some of the optional packages.
 Feel free to comment them out.

-## run the script
+## OPTION 1 of 2: run the script for pre-existing Debian-family installation
+This script assumes you're working from a pre-existing installation of a Debian-family distro and it will not disrupt your previous desktop(s).
+It will change your login manager.

 ```
 bash installdots.sh
 ```